Tpj-root/site_cloner/README.md

 For python3 main_1.py:

     The code processes 270 pages per URL request, and each request takes 10 seconds.
     Therefore, the total runtime required is approximately 45 minutes.
+    The code has already been run to collect all the film URLs in movie_urls.txt.

 For python3 main_2.py: